smakosh/old-smakosh.com/content/posts/2018/the-tech-tools-I-use/index.md

 For native apps, I use React native to build mobile apps (Ios & Android).
 I also have a personal [boilerplate](https://github.com/smakosh/RN-personal-boilerplate) that I use to speed up the process.

+### Deployment

+- ZEIT now using their GitHub intergration or the now CLI
+- Digital Ocean manually
+- App Store / Play Store using Fastlane

 ## Growth

 For growth, I focus more on building useful products that users really need in their lives then I simply share it on this blog, Product Hunt, Hacker news, Reddit and on social media.